-- Nervous system function: Vitamin B1 is essential for the proper functioning of the nervous system.
+- Nervous health: Vitamin B1 is essential for the proper functioning of the nervous system.
 It is involved in the transmission of nerve signals and helps in the synthesis of neurotransmitters.

 - Cardiovascular health: Vitamin B1 helps in the production of red blood cells, which are necessary for the transportation of oxygen to the body’s tissues.
 It also helps in maintaining a healthy heart by regulating heart muscle function.

-- Brain function: Vitamin B1 is essential for maintaining cognitive function and memory.
+- Brain health: Vitamin B1 is essential for maintaining cognitive function and memory.
 It has been shown to improve brain function in people with Alzheimer’s disease and dementia.

 - Digestive health: Vitamin B1 is necessary for the production of hydrochloric acid in the stomach, which is essential for the proper digestion of food.